acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 If a production Identity Provider uses different attribute naming conventions, the SAML attribute mapping configuration may need to be adjusted so that Exerplaza can reliably obtain the user email address.

+In the current implementation, a successful SAML login requires a usable email attribute in the validated SAML response because email is the only supported local user lookup key.

 ---

 ### Optional variables